tinghanlin/anagram-solver/README.md

 # anagram-solver
 This program solves GamePigeon Anagram.
-To run the code, simply use "python3 AnagramSolver.py"
+To run the code, simply use "python3 AnagramSolver.py" on terminal.